Foundation / Corporation

 Mount Sinai Community Foundation (MSCF)

-Grants of up to $10,000 to Minnesota nonprofit organizations to enhance the overall health, well-being, and medical care for residents of the Twin Cities metropolitan area.
-Funding is intended for research, programs, projects, or equipment that are not part of the organization's annual budget.
-Organizations must be located in one of seven Twin Cities Metro area counties: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington Counties.
+Grants of up to $10,000 to Minnesota nonprofit organizations to improve healthcare services for residents in eligible locations.
+Applicants are required to submit an LOI prior to a full grant application.
+Funding is intended to improve the health, well-being, and medical care of Minnesota residents.
+Organizations must be located in one of seven counties of the metro area: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington Counties.

 GrantWatch ID#: 149616